To anyone visiting Hollywood, I definitely recommend stopping by the Hollywood Forever Cemetery.

 Hollywood Walk of Fame

 Internet was incorrect.
-The star is at 6201 Hollywood Blvd near the cross street of Argyle.
+The star is at 6201 Hollywood Blvd near the cross street of Vista Del Mar Ave.
 To its

 east is the star of Sam Warner (one of the "Warner Bros.") which is the last star before crossing the street.
 To its west is a